Social and political “activism is the cornerstone of democracy”

 2017).
 Its actions are democratic revolutions aimed at re-shifting the balance of power.
 Mastering their organisation and communication is key to drive social changes.

 Current social and political trends have prompted a new era of activism.
+As a matter of fact, a Gallup survey conducted in August 2018, shows that 1 in 3 Americans feel the urge to protest.
 However, as social and political activism actions multiply and intertwine, often their identities become ambiguous and their message is lost in the communication overload.
 Showing engagement and expressing indignation about social issues and political matters in large numbers is no longer enough for actions to stand out and generate transformative social changes.
 Today, it is critical to give social campaigns and political protests a distinct identity and a stronger voice to catch the attention of decision-makers and the media, and to engage activists.
 A new type activism with alternative and unconventional tactics is also required to achieve the expected outcomes.
 The possibility to write and control the narrative of the protest is a necessary condition to avoid that others appropriate its meaning.

 Current practices of social and political activism often show one or more weaknesses.
 Decision-makers and the media often exploit these shortcomings to excuse their decisions to disregard public actions they describe confused in their message and unclear in their goals.
 As a result, they disengage with interlocutors they consider disorganised, and justify poor media coverage of actions they see lacking basic newsworthy criteria.
 Waiting for the latest online activism storm to pass offers an easy way to discredit the issue and ignore actions’ demands.